drizzyallen/drizzyallen/README.md

 - 👋 Hi, I’m @drizzyallen
 - 👀 I’m interested in ...
-Artificial Intelligence, web, game and mobile app development.
+Artificial Intelligence, software engineering, web, game and mobile app development.
 - 🌱 I’m currently learning how to develop application and collaborating using github and integrating AI into projects.
 - 💞️ I’m looking to collaborate on fun innovative projects
 - 📫 How to reach me ... allenram.15@yahoo.com